aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 }
 ```

+See CloudFront docs on [Giving the origin access control permission to access the S3 bucket](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#create-oac-overview-s3) for more details.

 > Note: If your bucket previously used OAI, you will need to manually remove the policy statement
-that gives the OAI access to your bucket from your bucket policy.
+that gives the OAI access to your bucket after setting up OAC.

 #### Using OAC for a SSE-KMS encrypted S3 origin

 If the objects in the S3 bucket origin are encrypted using server-side encryption with
-AWS Key Management Service (SSE-KMS), the OAC must have permission to use the AWS KMS key.
+AWS Key Management Service (SSE-KMS), the OAC must have permission to use the KMS key.
 Setting up an S3 origin using `S3BucketOrigin.withOriginAccessControl()` will automatically add the statement to the KMS key policy
 to give the OAC permission to use the KMS key.
 For imported keys, you will need to manually update the